Volunteer Chaplain Program

 The Handicap Parking Enforcement Program was created when Nevada Assembly Bill Seven was introduced in the 1997 Legislature by Assemblyman Mark Manendo.
 The bill, which became law on October 1, 1997, allows local law enforcement agencies to recruit, select, train, and deploy volunteers to write citations for vehicles illegally parked in spaces designated by law for the handicapped.
 The first Handicap Parking Enforcement Patrols started on April 15, 1998.

 Volunteers attend a 4 hour class taught by Las Vegas City Parking Enforcement then they continue their training on the job.
-Volunteers always work in pairs and drive their own vehicles.
+Volunteers always work in pairs and drive department vehicles.
 Volunteers write over 85% of the handicap parking citations issued in Clark County.
 These Handicap Parking Enforcement Patrols are assigned to an area command.
-This volunteer position allows for flexible hours 8 a.m. to 6 p.m.
-Monday through Saturday.
+This volunteer position allows for flexible hours 7 a.m. to 9 p.m. seven days a week.

 Much like The Las Vegas Metropolitan Police Department (LVMPD) the Metro Volunteer Program (MVP) extends beyond the city limits of Las Vegas.
 We currently have a very active group in the city of Laughlin, these volunteers are busy thru out the year working with many non-profit groups, civic events and charities in the Laughlin area: